oliverlibaw/squirrel-detection-pi/user_guides/001_hailo_world.md

 This guide is for ML developers who want to learn how to configure DeGirum PySDK to load a precompiled model and run inference on a Hailo device.
 Instead of a "just run this magic two line script" approach, we’ll focus on the essential details and steps involved.
 By the end of this guide, you’ll have a solid understanding of how to work with precompiled models and adapt the process to your needs.

 ---

 ## What You'll Need to Begin

 To follow this guide, you’ll need a machine equipped with a Hailo AI accelerator, either Hailo8 or Hailo8L.
-The host CPU can be an Intel x86 system or a Raspberry Pi.
+The host CPU can be an x86 system or an Arm based system (like Raspberry Pi).
 Before diving in, make sure the necessary drivers and software tools are installed correctly.
 You can find the setup instructions here: [Hailo + PySDK setup instructions](https://github.com/DeGirum/hailo_examples/blob/main/README.md).

 Here’s what else you’ll need:

 1. **A Model File (`.hef`)**: This is the compiled model for Hailo hardware.
 We’ll be using the `mobilenet_v2_1.0` classification model, available for Hailo8 devices at [Hailo8 Classification Models](https://github.com/hailo-ai/hailo_model_zoo/blob/master/docs/public_models/HAILO8/HAILO8_classification.rst).
 2. **An Input Image**: The image you want to process using the model.
 For this guide, we’ll use a cat image, which you can download from [Cat Image](https://raw.githubusercontent.com/DeGirum/hailo_examples/refs/heads/main/assets/Cat.jpg).
-Save it locally for use in the code.
+3. **A Labels File (`labels_ILSVRC2012_1000.json`)**: This file maps class indices to human-readable labels for ImageNet.
+You can download it from [Hugging Face](https://huggingface.co/datasets/huggingface/label-files/blob/main/imagenet-1k-id2label.json).

+Download these assets and keep them handy, as you’ll use them throughout this guide.

 ---

+### Summary

+In this guide, we’ll walk you through the steps to run inference on a Hailo device using DeGirum PySDK.
+Here’s what we’ll cover:

+- **Loading a Model with DeGirum PySDK**: Learn how to use the `load_model` function to configure and load a precompiled model in PySDK.
+- **Understanding the Model JSON File**: Explore how the model JSON file defines key configurations for pre-processing, model parameters, and post-processing.
+- **Preparing the Model Zoo**: Organize the model files (`.json`, `.hef`, and labels file) for seamless use with PySDK.
+- **Running Inference**: Write Python code to load the model, preprocess the input, run inference, and process the output manually.
+- **Leveraging Built-in PySDK Features**: Replace manual pipelines with PySDK’s built-in pre-processing and post-processing features, simplifying your workflow.

+By the end of this guide, you’ll have a comprehensive understanding of how to configure, load, and run both manual and optimized pipelines using PySDK.

 ## Loading a Model with DeGirum PySDK

 The starting point for running inference with DeGirum PySDK is the **`load_model`** function.
 This function loads an ML model and returns a model object, which you can use to run inferences.
 For this guide, the function takes three arguments: